microsoft/terminal/doc/specs/Proto extensions-spec.md

 C:\Users\<user>\AppData\Local\Microsoft\Windows Terminal\Fragments
 ```

-This is also where independent users will add their own json files for Terminal to generate/modify profiles.
+This is also where independent users should add their own json files for Terminal to generate/modify profiles.

 We will look through both folders mentioned above during profile generation.